Fernando-Rodriguez/sequelize/docs/manual/other-topics/migrations.md

 ## Running Seeds

-In last step you have create a seed file.
+In last step you created a seed file.
 It's still not committed to database.
 To do that we need to run a simple command.

 ```text
 npx sequelize-cli db:seed:all